 If you have rheumatoid arthritis and struggle with fatigue, you aren’t alone.
-It’s a common symptom of this disease.
+It’s a common symptom of the disease.

 You might feel worn out even though you haven’t done more than usual.
 Often, nothing seems to help -- not even sleep.
 Fatigue doesn’t get better with more sleep or rest.

 Fatigue can take a toll on your body, mind, and emotions.
 You may feel weary, foggy, or forgetful.
 It might be hard to enjoy get-togethers with friends or family.